How to Start a Project – with Templates for Microsoft 365

 The goals of a project are the specific objectives that the project team is aiming to accomplish.

-This typically involves engaging stakeholders to identify their needs and requirements, and then using that information to define specific, measurable objectives that the project team can work towards.
+This typically involves engaging stakeholders to identify their needs and requirements, such as through a formal project request, and then using that information to define specific, measurable objectives that the project team can work towards.

 Ultimately, the goals of a project should be clearly defined, measurable, and aligned with the strategic vision of your organization.